welpo/osc.garden/content/pages/privacy/index.md

 The non personal data is used to generate statistics about the site, such as the number of visitors per day, or the most popular pages and referrers.
 This data is used to improve the site.
 You can see the statistics generated from this data on the [public stats page](https://stats.osc.garden/).

-All data collected is publically available on the site, either in the form of comments or statistics.
+All data collected is publicly available on the site, either in the form of comments or statistics.

 I am not using the data for any other purpose.